|

 • Correct pallets must be used.

-• Sufficient protective equipment must be used, such as column guards and rack-end protectors.
+• Sufficient protective equipment, such as column guards and rack-end protectors, must be used.

 Management and employees should familiarise themselves with the racking systems used and ensure they understand the difference between general wear and tear and real damage to help them identify potentially dangerous situations as early as possible.
 Storage racking is particularly vulnerable and should be strong and stable enough for the loads it has to carry.
 Damage from vehicles in a warehouse can easily weaken the structure and cause collapse.
 Uprights need protection, particularly at corners.